-4502.
-As a practical expedient, the Company uses a provision matrix to determine impairment light Point was allowance on portfolio of its trade receivables.
-The provision matrix is based on its Bangalore historically observed default rates over the expected life of the trade receivables and is default rates are updated and changes in the forward-looking estimates are analysed.
+As a practical expedient, the Company uses a provision matrix to determine impairment loss allowance on portfolio of its trade receivables.
+The provision matrix is based on its historically observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimates.
+At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.

-ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/ expense in the statement of profit and loss (P&L).
+ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/expense in the statement of profit and loss (P&L).
 This amount is reflected under the head 'other expenses' in the P&L. The balance sheet presentation for various financial instruments is described below:

 - a) Financial assets measured as at amortised cost, contractual revenue receivables and lease receivables: ECL is presented as an allowance, i.e., as an integral part of the measurement of those assets in the balance sheet.
 The allowance reduces the net carrying amount.
 Until the asset meets write-off criteria, the company does not reduce impairment allowance from the gross carrying amount. - b) Loan commitments and financial guarantee contracts: ECL is presented as a provision in the balance sheet, i.e. as a liability. - c) Debt instruments measured at FVTOCI: Since financial assets are already reflected at fair value, impairment allowance is not further reduced from its value.
-Rather, ECL amount is presented as 'accumulated impairment amount' in the OCI.
+Rather, ECL amount is presented as 'accumulated impairment amount' in the OCl.